 According to the National Safety Council, contact with dangerous equipment contributes to 25.8 percent of all work-related accidents, with at least 229,400 employees sustaining an injury at an incidence rate of 22.4 per 10,000 full-time employees within the U.S.

 If you or someone you know has sustained a workplace injury due to faulty equipment, consider taking legal action.
-At Gerber & Holder Law, our dedicated Georgia workers’ compensation attorneys are here to help you file a successful claim and safeguard your best interests in the face of adversity.
+At Gerber & Holder Law, our dedicated Atlanta workers’ compensation attorneys are here to help you file a successful claim and safeguard your best interests in the face of adversity.

 Examples of dangerous products & equipment in the workplace